 Every action has a reaction, every choice a consequence.
 That’s how it is in the real world, and as it turns out, also in Luckless Seven, the tale of a young man’s attempt at making something of his life.
 Oddly enough, this is accomplished – partially – through… card battling!
 That and a vast array of social interactions, all of which will help shape the future of Mark, the protagonist.
 Groovy.

-Ain’t all fun and socializing though, as you’ll often have to engage in combat, which is where Ekosi, a fast-paced card battler (literally) comes into play.
-At first glance, it may seem awfully familiar to the likes of Black Jack, but the addition of color coding on each card brings an extra layer of strategy in that… well, let’s just say you’ll have to consider more than the face value of a card.
+It isn’t all fun and socializing though, as you’ll often have to engage in combat, which is where Ekosi, a fast-paced card battler (literally) comes into play.
+At first glance, it may seem awfully familiar to the likes of Black Jack, but the addition of colour coding on each card brings an extra layer of strategy in that… well, let’s just say you’ll have to consider more than the face value of a card.
 Confused?
 I’d recommend a glance at this video then.

 So, why Kickstarter?
 Simple: they need more money to create proper assets (character portraits, animations and music).
 Luckless Seven has been in development for more than eighteen months now, which means this could very well be the final stretch for the project!